 Senior Competitive Analyst

-Product Strategy and Launch for Tech CEOs
+Product and Services Strategy for Tech CEOs

 Technology Market Essentials

-Manufacturing Digital Transformation and Innovation
+Manufacturing Digital Transformation and Innovation (Retired)

 Executive Leadership: Data and Analytics

 M.B.A., Saint Mary's College of California, Moraga CA